Bahrain F1 to run without fans due to virus as markets fall - WHIZ News

 “I urge people to be careful and avoid unnecessary commuting and traveling,” President Hassan Rouhani said, according to state television.

+In Iran’s southwestern city of Ahvaz, seven people died from drinking toxic methanol alcohol out of the false belief it could cure the coronavirus, the state-run IRNA news agency reported.
+It quoted deputy prosecutor Ali Beiranvand as saying 48 others had been hospitalized, with some going blind.

-Associated Press writers Malak Harb in Dubai, Amir Vahdat in Tehran, Iran, and Samy Magdy in Cairo contributed. ___
+Associated Press writers Malak Harb and Aya Batrawy in Dubai, Amir Vahdat in Tehran, Iran, and Samy Magdy in Cairo contributed. ___

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.